 When Latin Thunder began his journey in professional wrestling he never considered putting on a mask and emulating the great luchadores of Mexico.
 But late in life he turned to the great tradition of Lucha Libre to give his career a new and exciting direction.

 Growing up in Muscatine Iowa to parents of Mexican descent Latin Thunder knew about the world of Lucha Libre from his father Jorge.
 His dad told him stories of reading comics of El Santo as a child and watching lucha libre in Piedras Negras.
 “Also when we spent our summer vacations as a family on the Texas border town of Eagle Pass my dad would occasionally watch a Lucha movie that starred Santo, Blue Demon and Mil Mascaras. “

-After training for pro wrestling in Dallas Texas and having his first match at the Sportatorium in 1996 Juan moved back to Muscatine.
-In the Midwest he traveled all over on the independent wrestling circuit, a minor leagues for the sport.
+After training for pro wrestling in Dallas Texas and having his first match at the Sportatorium in 1996 Juan (Latin Thunder’s real name) moved back to Muscatine.
+In the Midwest he traveled all over on the independent wrestling circuit, a minor league for the sport.